Scientists' path to usable Zika vaccine strewn with hurdles

 "It's a public health good initiative, it's not necessarily a commercial initiative," said Berenberg Bank analyst Alistair Campbell.
 "Zika is something that has cropped up suddenly and may well dissipate, so there may not be a sustainable annual cohort of patients for vaccination."

-Still, the WHO and other public health authorities will be relieved that one of the world's top drugmakers has pledged to work on a vaccine.
+Still, the WHO and other public health authorities will be relieved that one of the world's top drugmakers, Sanofi, has pledged to work on a vaccine and other big players may soon join the effort.

-GlaxoSmithKline (GSK.L) is also investigating Zika and a spokeswoman reiterated on Tuesday it is concluding feasibility studies to see if its vaccine technology might be suitable.

 Ultimately, developing vaccines is a question of priorities, as evidenced by a patchy pattern of protection against a range of mosquito-borne viruses over the past 80 years.